lpenguin/godot-mcp/README.md

 Then in Claude:
 ```
-"Generate a new Godot ResourceUID"
+"Generate a Godot ResourceUID for res://scenes/player.tscn"
 ```

 Claude will use the `generate_godot_uid` tool and return a valid `uid://` string.
+The same path will always return the same UID.

 ## 🤝 Contributing